udkumar/reactJs-works/README.md

 # reactJs-works
 Basics to advance excerise

-## Instructions for setup on local machine:
+# Instructions for setup on local machine:

+## version on which i did all works
 > $ node -v == v8.0.0

 > $ npm -v == 5.0.0